IvaniGabrovsky/CLI-Tool/README.md

 ## Usage

-To get a list of options type "ssg-modern-tool" followed by -h.
+To get a list of options type "text-ssg-tool" followed by -h.
-For any of the commands listed below in the help menu type in "ssg-modern-tool" before the command.
+For any of the commands listed below in the help menu type in "text-ssg-tool" before the command.
 "Display help"
 "-i, --input <input-file>", "file or folder to parse" "-o, --output <output-folder>", "output folder"